GenomicsAotearoa/shell-for-bioinformatics/docs/supplementary /supplementary_3.md

 # Supp - 3.
-Escapaing and Special Characters
+Escaping and Special Characters
 ## Escaping

 Escaping is a method of quoting single characters.
 The escape `(\)` preceding a character tells the shell to interpret that character literally.